backstage/community-plugins/workspaces/tech-radar/plugins/tech-radar/README.md

 ### How do I load in my own data?

-There are two ways to load in data to the `Tech Radar` plugin; (A) implementing a custom version of the the `TechRadarApi` interface, or (B) use the default
+There are two ways to load data into the `Tech Radar` plugin:

-[API implementation](src/defaultApi.ts), which requires installing the optional tech-radar-backend.
-The default api will attempt to load data from the backend, and surface mock data if it cannot.
-The options are prioritized in order; if all both are implemented, option A (the custom interface) would be used.
+1. **Default Implementation (Recommended)**: The default implementation requires installing the `@backstage-community/plugin-tech-radar-backend` plugin.
+The default API will attempt to load data from a specified git url.

+2. **Custom Implementation**: Implement a custom version of the `TechRadarApi` interface.
+This allows for more control over how your data is loaded.
+If both methods are implemented, the custom interface will take precedence.

+#### Option A: Install the Tech Radar Backend Plugin

+Follow the instructions [here](../tech-radar-backend/README.md) to configure the backend to load data from a given URL.

-#### Option A: Implementing the TechRadarApi
+#### Option B: Implementing the TechRadarApi

 The `TechRadar` plugin uses the `techRadarApiRef` to get a client which implements the `TechRadarApi` interface.
 To control how your data is loaded, you'll need to provide a class that implements the `TechRadarApi` and override the `techRadarApiRef` in the `app/src/apis.ts`.